-Interpretation and response to intrapartum CTG traces involve a series of complex sociotechnical processes with many potential points of failure.
+Interpretation and response to intrapartum CTG traces involves a series of complex socio-technical processes with many potential points of failure.
 Interpretation of CTG traces requires healthcare professionals to consider the classification of the trace in the context of the clinical circumstances of the mother, the fetus and the status of labour, in order to formulate a response and take action.
-The initial classification involves review of four features on the CTG trace: the baseline heart rate, baseline variability, the presence of accelerations and the presence or absence of decelerations, as well as characteristics of variable decelerations if present.
-NICE guidelines provide criteria to classify each feature as 'reassuring', 'non-reassuring' or 'abnormal'.
-The trace itself is then classified in one of four ways: (1) 'normal' (all features are reassuring), (2) 'suspicious' (one non-reassuring feature and all other features are reassuring), (3) 'pathological' (one abnormal feature or two or more non-reassuring features) or (4) 'need for urgent intervention' (acute bradycardia or a single prolonged deceleration for 3 min or more).
+The initial classification involves review of four features on the CTG trace: the baseline heart rate, baseline variability, the presence of accelerations, and the presence or absence of decelerations, as well as characteristics of variable decelerations if present.
+NICE guidelines provide criteria to classify each feature as "reassuring", "non-reassuring" or "abnormal".5 The trace itself is then classified in one of four ways: 1) "normal" (all features are reassuring), 2) "suspicious" (one non-reassuring feature and all other features are reassuring), 3) "pathological" (one abnormal feature or two or more non-reassuring features) or 4) "need for urgent intervention" (acute bradycardia, or a single prolonged deceleration for 3 minutes or more).

 In determining responses to non-normal traces, NICE guidelines provide management indications to be considered in context with the clinical circumstances.
-The guidelines also recommend documenting any maternal or fetal risk factors, the woman's and the unborn baby's condition, CTG review every hour using a structured document, a 'fresh eyes review of the CTG, and seeking senior advice (from a senior midwife or an obstetrician) when the CTG is difficult to interpret or is not categorised as normal.
+The guidelines also recommend documenting any maternal or fetal risk factors, the woman's and the unborn baby's condition, CTG review every hour using a structured document, a 'fresh eyes review of the CTG', and seeking senior advice (from a senior midwife or an obstetrician) when the CTG is difficult to interpret or is not categorised as normal.

-Despite the guidance, studies consistently show high levels of interobserver and intraobserver variability in the interpretation of CTGs.
-6-9 Some technological solutions have been proposed, including the introduction of computerised decision support systems for CTG interpretation in labour.
-However, their effectiveness remains unclear: a large randomised controlled trial did not indicate a benefit of computerised decision support.
-10 Research on response to non-normal CTG traces has remained underdeveloped.
+Despite the guidance, studies consistently show high levels of inter- and intra-observer variability in the interpretation of CTGs.6-9 Some technological solutions have been proposed, including the introduction of computerised decision support systems for CTG interpretation in labour.
+However, their effectiveness remains unclear: a large randomised controlled trial did not indicate a benefit of computerised decision support.10 Research on response to non-normal CTG traces has remained under-developed.

-Overall, training for healthcare staff is currently the most frequently proposed solution to suboptimal CTG practice.
-The NHS England Saving Babies' Lives 'care bundle' states that all staff undertaking fetal monitoring should be trained in both the review system and the escalation protocol, with mandatory yearly training and competency assessment.
-Implementation of this bundle is measured as the percentage of staff who have received training in fetal monitoring; the percentage deemed competent in fetal monitoring and the percentage whom have successfully completed mandatory annual updates.
+Overall, training for healthcare staff is currently the most frequently proposed solution to suboptimal CTG practice.^{3 11 12} The NHS England Saving Babies' Lives "care bundle" states that all staff undertaking fetal monitoring should be trained in both the review system and the escalation protocol,12 with mandatory yearly training and competency assessment.
+Implementation of this bundle is measured as the percentage of staff who have received training in fetal monitoring; the percentage deemed competent in fetal monitoring; and the percentage whom have successfully completed mandatory annual updates.

 It is clearly important that such training be supported by high quality evidence.
-A 2011 systematic review concluded that training for CTG interpretation in labour can lead to improvements in individuals' interpretation skills, interobserver agreement and management of intrapartum CTGs.
-However, the training interventions included in the systematic review were highly heterogeneous in format and content (including e-learning, case reviews, monthly audit with feedback, voluntary review sessions and clinical supervision through tele-didactics), making it difficult to draw definitive conclusions on what features and mechanisms of the training were linked with practice improvement.
-The authors of the systematic review also noted that the generally poor quality of the reviewed studies warrants caution with the findings.
+A 2011 systematic review concluded that training for CTG interpretation in labour can lead to improvements in individuals' interpretation skills, inter-observer agreement, and management of intrapartum CTGs.13 However, the training interventions included in the systematic review were highly heterogeneous in format and content (including e-learning, case reviews, monthly audit with feedback, voluntary review sessions, and clinical supervision through tele-didactics), making it difficult to draw definitive conclusions on what features and mechanisms of the training were linked with practice improvement.
+The authors of the systematic review also noted that the generally poor quality of the reviewed studies warrants caution with the findings.13